jflets/ml-mildew-detector/README.md

 - **Validation**: The hypothesis will be validated by achieving a target accuracy of 97% in distinguishing between the two classes of leaves.

 ## ML Business Case
 Implementing an ML model addresses the need for a scalable solution to inspect cherry leaves for powdery mildew.
-Success in this project can lead to broader applications across different crops, aligning with the company's operational efficiency and product quality goals.
+Success in this project can lead to broader applications across different crops, aligning with the company's goals.

 ## Design Document for Streamlit Dashboard

-Your Streamlit dashboard design document can follow this structure:

 1. **Project Summary Page**
     - **Objective**: Provide an overview of the project, dataset, and client's requirements.